-When I buy a modern Bandai kit, and it all fits.
+When I buy a modern Bandai kit, it all just fits.
 In fact, not only is the fit precise, it’s snap fit.
 (Don’t test fit them- you won’t get it apart! 🙂 )

 Bandai has mastered the art of precision.
 They seem to be driven by it.
 Yet all the while being very customer and market focused.

 And if they ever tackle the world of traditional models- historical planes, tanks, ships, and so forth, the rest of the industry should probably watch out.

 In a way, I hope they don’t.
 I believe it would be pointless.
 The Idiots Preventing Modeling Sanity, US Branch, would obsess over nun’s hats and fixed flaps.
 They’ll never be satisfied with anything anyway.
 I suppose that’s why the Special Hobby and Revell and so many others can continue producing yawn inducing quality, year after year.
 People will buy them, criticize them, stick them in the stash, and shuffle off to check their blood sugar.
 The audience for the traditional stuff is dying out anyway, truth be told.
 Get the revenue while the getting is good, I suppose, is how many manufacturers see it.
 (Please don’t send emails… I’m diabetic too.)